stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (kveng−stat6250): the dollar sign ($) identifies the varaible taype as character with start collumn and end column for the variable.
 - *Question* (lwang30-stat6250): In the *input* statement, what kind of variable do we use the dollar sign for ?
 - *Answer* (lwang30-stat6250): The dollar sign is used to input a character variable.
+- Question (mcardoso3-stat6250):  How much differently, if at all, would variables be inputed in an INFILE statement as opposed to a DATALINES  statement?

 [Course Textbook Chapter 5, Problem 7]